mahamfayyazml36-dot/python-practice/README.md

 I am learning step by step from programming fundamentals to advanced Artificial Intelligence.

-My goal is to build real-world AI systems, work in the AI industry, and eventually grow into an **AI Engineer / AI Architect**.
+My goal is to build real-world AI systems, develop strong technical skills, and grow into an **AI Engineer, AI Architect, and AI Researcher**.

-## 🗺️ My Roadmap
+## 🗺️ My Final Learning Roadmap

 Computer Basics
 ↓